avahe-kellenberger/prestige_irc/README.md

 These preset commands will handle the message formatting that the IRC server requires, with documentation reflecting the RFC.
 Commands that are not yet supported by default can be sent manually with `IRCConnection.send_command` and/or `IRCConnection.send`.

-## Speculative Updates:
+# Speculative Updates:
-  In the future, this module may support every RFC specified IRC command, but it's not likely.
+In the future, this module may support every RFC specified IRC command, if it becomes widely requested.
-  This is a side project for personal use and probably will not be extended in functionality once it meets my requirements.